“Residents on the Outskirts of the Capital”

 “Residents on the Outskirts of the Capital” is an ink on silk painting by the Chinese artist of the Southern school of landscape painting, Dong Yuan.
 It dates to sometime between circa 932 to circa 962, during the Five Dynasties and Ten Kingdoms period.

-In this painting, the landscape vantage point is overall sweeping views of mountains, trees, and a river running through.
+In this piece, the landscape vantage point is overall sweeping views of mountains, trees, and a river running through.
 However, this landscape has a narrative.
-If you look closely, you can see people, a bridge, buildings, and boats.
+In very small details hard to discern at first, there are people, a bridge, buildings, and boats.
 In the lower left corner, there is a line of people between three boats sitting on the edge of the river.
 The people are holding hands while red flags fly proudly.
 The residents are likely celebrating a spring festival.

-Above this, on the right bank of the river, four structures are visible as well as people milling about.
+Above and on the right bank of the river, four structures are visible, and people are milling about.
 About halfway up, on the left part of the painting, people can be seen walking across a delicately arched bridge.
-On the right side of the painting at about the same height, you can see a structure with a few people holding aloft what look like white ball lanterns.
-Further up the painting near the top of the landscape, you can see three boats on the water.
+On the right side of the painting at about the same height, you can see a structure with several people holding aloft what look like white ball lanterns.
+Further up the painting near the top of the landscape, three boats are on the water.

 Yuan was a master at landscape composition, and included a lot of space in his pieces, which have a flow and movement of their own.
 He typically depicted soft and lush hills with a waterway running through.
 Instead of strong contour lines, he used soft brushwork, gentle washes, and a more sophisticated perspective.
 His lines were muted, built up with gentle ink washes or rubbed to smudge the stronger lines.
 Using a hemp-fiber brush, he used his paint strokes to give texture and detail to vegetation and the mountain landscapes.